Following

 1942 Santa Fe

-Clem, Frances and Kit prepare to leave New Mexico - Clem called to war work in Iowa
+Clem, Frances and Kit prepare to leave New Mexico - Clem called to war

 Source: The New Mexican